MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 ### Launch the demo inventory application

-Here's where you can see the information regarding different inventories and their respective products and warehouses.
+The demo inventory app is where you can see the information regarding different inventories and their respective products and warehouses.
 Once the order is shipped to the fulfillment center, the quantity of the product is decreased according to the sales order.

-To launch the demo inventory application, follow these steps.
+To launch the demo inventory app, follow these steps.

 1. In the left navigation pane, select the area switcher on the bottom left, and then select **Demo Providers**.
 1. On the **Demo Providers** page, under **Inventory System - Demo**, select **Launch Demo**.

 #### Inventory Dashboard

-In the inventory application, select **Inventory Dashboard** to see a list of products with inventory, as shown in the following example image.
+In the demo inventory app, select **Inventory Dashboard** to see a list of products with inventory, as shown in the following example image.

 ![IMG 27](media/inventorysystem.png)